logicality/personaForge/README.md

 This, obviously, isn't a novel concept.
 But it's a good project to explore!

-It's cool, the outcome of one query from both model, I fed them into chatGPT again, and even chatGPT prefers model based on this architecture.
-It says the base model (witout context) "describe a generic community center rather than ESSC", which makes sense cause it did not have in-depth knowledge on this organization.
+The outcome of one query from both model, I fed them into chatGPT to evaluate, and even chatGPT prefers model based on this architecture.
+Summary of chatGPT evaluation results were: Model Response with Context is more accurate but requires corrections regarding the founding year and certain overstated claims.
+The Model Response without Context has significant factual inaccuracies and appears to **describe a generic community center rather than ESSC**.

 ## Example run: ESSC - Edmonton Social & Sport Club